Ethanol-14/Tetris-bot-2/README.md

 -Cost is now score, so that bad things have negative values and good things have positive values, just makes things simpler (done)
 -Holes will be calculated for in a better way, not that I know what way that is yet (done)
 -Wells will probably not be calculated anymore, due to the algorithm covering them up cause of how painful it is to have a well (done)
--Lookahead will actually be implemented
+-Lookahead will actually be implemented (done)
 -More weights inspired from coldclear will be added such as the genius scoring based on number of lines cleared and scoreing based on board height
 -The algorithm will screenshot a larger window as to find board, hold, current, and queue all in one go